g0v-it/data-inps/sdaas/README.md

 This project contains all needed for setting up and update a knowledge base ready to be used by the inps.g0v.it application.

-The knowledge base is built around the [g0v application profile](https://github.com/g0v-it/ap) and  [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/BGO)
+The knowledge base is built around the [g0v application profile](https://github.com/g0v-it/ontologies/tree/master/fr-ap) and  [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/BGO)

 The data ingestion process is managed by the [LinkedData.Center SDaaS platform](https://linkeddata.center/p/sdaas) (community edition).

-## updating the knowledge base

-knowledge base build process requires:
+## knowledge base build process:

-- to edit files in the *data* directory
+- to edit local rdf files in the *data* directory
 - to develop the *gateways* for transforming web resources in linked data.
 See [gateways doc.](gateways/README.md)
 - to write *axioms* and rules to generate new data.
 See [axioms doc.](axioms/README.md)
 - to edit the *build script* that drives the data ingestion process.